 Bidets And The Corona Virus

-It’s kind of strange, but during the craziness of this corona virus interest in bidets has drastically shot up.
-Did you notice early one when people were buying hundreds of rolls of toilet papers and selling them for outrageous prices.
-Even as I write this stores like Costco are limiting what you can buy because of hoarding.
-This didn’t happen in other countries around the world and do you know why?
+It’s kind of strange, but during the pandemic, interest in bidets has drastically shot up.
+Did you notice early on when people were buying hundreds of rolls of toilet paper and selling them for outrageous prices.
+Even as I write this, stores like Costco are limiting what you can buy because of hoarding.
+This didn’t happen in most other countries and do you know why?
 It’s because they have bidets in just about every bathroom.
 In Italy they’re in over 95% of bathrooms.
-It’s just about as standard over there as a sink, tub or shower.
+It’s just about as standard as a sink, tub or shower.

-It’s a weird thing to link the corona virus to a bidet but they are.
+It’s a weird thing to link a global pandemic to a bidet but they are.
 Americans are starting to realize that it makes sense having another option in the house just in case the toilet paper runs out.
-And it’s not just an issue now.
-We had many of these same problems a few years back after Hurricane Sandy and in bad winters from time to time.
+And it’s not just a passing issue.
+We had many of these same problems a few years back after Hurricane Sandy and other bad Winter storms.
 If your stuck in the house for an extended period of time then what do you do.

-Not to mention toilet paper is expensive.
+Another benefit of using a bidet is how much you’ll save on toilet paper.
 On average, you can save around $150 – $200 bucks every year by not using so much paper.

 The whole world can’t be wrong.
 Being totally dependent on toilet paper whenever you use the bathroom isn’t the best idea.
-Papers not as good at cleaning you anyway and is worse for the environment so what’s the advantage of not installing a bidet.
+Paper is not as good at cleaning you vs a bidet and is worse for the environment.
 There not that expensive so even if you don’t use it every day it’s still good to have.

 Benefits Of Using A Bidet